Large filters of quasiorder lattices can be generated by few elements: Proofs

 The ``if part'' of \eqref{eq:nGmtvRnrGDggr} is clear by transitivity.
 To see the ``only if part'', assume that $(b,a)\in\rho$ and $[x,y]$ is an edge in the interval $[a,b]$.
 Then $(y,b)\in\mu\subseteq \rho$, $(b,a)\in\rho$, and $(a,x)\in\mu\subseteq \rho$ imply $(y,x)\in\rho$ by transitivity, proving \eqref{eq:nGmtvRnrGDggr}.

 Now we are in the position to prove Part (C) of the theorem.
-So let $P$ be a chain of length $\ncedge$ for a while.
-By Kim, Kwon, and Lee \cite{kimatal}, $\Quleq(P;\leq)$ is a Boolean lattice with $\ncedge$ atoms.
+So let $\PP$ be a chain of length $\ncedge$ for a while.
+By Kim, Kwon, and Lee \cite{kimatal}, $\Pquleq$ is a Boolean lattice with $\ncedge$ atoms.
 Alternatively, since all the necessary tools occur in the present paper, we can argue shortly as follows.
-For each member $\rho$ of $\Quleq(P;\leq)$, \eqref{eq:nGmtvRnrGDggr} gives that $\rho=\bigvee\{\qum(y,x): (y,x)\in\iEdge P\cap \rho\}$.
-By \eqref{eq:smTsmvllKnrVtd}, none of the joinands can be removed, and it follows that $\Quleq(P;\leq)$ is (order) isomorphic to the powerset lattice of $\iEdge P$, whereby it is isomorphic to the Boolean lattice with $\ncedge$ atoms.
+For each member $\rho$ of $\Pquleq$, \eqref{eq:nGmtvRnrGDggr} gives that

+By \eqref{eq:smTsmvllKnrVtd}, none of the joinands can be removed, and it follows that $\Pquleq$ is (order) isomorphic to the powerset lattice of $\iEdge \PP$, whereby it is isomorphic to the Boolean lattice with $\ncedge$ atoms.
 Therefore, Part (C) of Theorem \ref{thmmain} follows from Cz\'edli \cite{czgBoolegen}. \end{nextpart}

 \begin{nextpart} Now we turn our attention to Parts (A) and (B) of the theorem.
+For an antichain, the theorem asserts the same as Lemma \ref{lemma:czkLn}.
+Thus, in the rest of the proof, we assume that $\PP$ is not an antichain.
 For Part (B), we choose $G$ according to \eqref{eq:hkdPstrmLft}.
 For Part (A), let $G:=\Strip$; see \eqref{eq:strpS}.
 It is trivial for Part (A) and it follows from \eqref{eq:hkdPstrmLft} for Part (B) that